On the proposed concept of mechanical phasons in Ni-Mn-Ga modulated martensite: Model construction

 \subsection{Model of the commensurate lattice}

 We consider a lattice with $q=2/5$, that means $N=2/q=5$ (a perfect five-layer modulation).
 We assume that the periodic part of the modulation function is a simple sine wave

-where $\Theta_0$ is a modulation amplitude, and $\varphi$ is a static, constant phase shift of the modulation wave with respect to the lattice.
+where $\Theta_0$ is a modulation amplitude, and $\varphi$ is { the phase shift of the modulation wave} with respect to the lattice.
 Physically, the periodic part can be understood as a CDW-induced modulation resulting from a Fermi surface nesting, or from any similar phenomenon.
-For such choice of $\Theta_P$, we have $\hat\gamma=0$, and the monoclinization angles for the individual cells are
+For such choice of $\Theta_P$, we have $\hat\gamma=0$, and the { shear distortions} for the individual cells are

 being bounded by $|\gamma_n|<\Theta_0q\pi/d_0$ for any $\varphi$, and attaining five different values along the modulation period, which means the unit cells along the modulation wave attain five different shapes, while satisfying